 An eye problem is one of the most common reasons a pet is brought in for a medical assessment.
 We offer several tests that can be performed during the appointment that will aid in the evaluation and diagnosis of your pet’s eye problem.
 We can stain the eyes (to diagnose a corneal ulcer), measure tear production (to diagnose “dry eye”), and/or measure the pressure within the eye (to diagnose glaucoma or uveitis).

 Like an x-ray, an ultrasound is an imaging technique used to get a better assessment of changes occurring inside the body.
 An ultrasound uses sound waves and frequencies to generate a 2-dimensional image in real-time.
 It is primarily used to visualize internal organs such as the heart, liver, kidneys, bladder, and pancreas to assess their size and structure and to assess for any abnormal lesions.
 Ultrasonography requires great skill and experience to capture and interpret images, therefore we will frequently bring in an ultrasound technician to perform the ultrasound and submit the images to a board certified radiologist for interpretation.
 The pet must remain completely still during the ultrasound, therefore they typically require sedation for this procedure.

-These diagnostic procedures can be completed at the Boyne Veterinary Clinic or the Angus Veterinary Clinic.
+These diagnostic procedures can be completed at the Boyne Veterinary Clinic.
 Although we will be able to perform the majority of your pet’s diagnostic testing at our clinic, in some circumstances we may need to refer your pet to a specialist.
 Occasionally, they may need a specialized test, such as an MRI or CT scan that is not available in our clinics.
 If you have a concern regarding your pet’s health, please do not hesitate to call us and schedule an appointment.